 During the Meeting

-4. Utilize Collaborative Tools: Using collaborative tools like Google Docs, Google Jamboard, and Zoom Whiteboard can help make virtual meetings more interactive and participatory.
+- Utilize Collaborative Tools: Using collaborative tools like Google Docs and Slides or virtual whiteboards can help make virtual meetings more interactive and participatory.
 These tools allow participants to collaborate in real-time, share their ideas, and work together towards common goals.
 These tools also reduce the reliance on verbal communication, making it easier for all participants to share their thoughts and follow along with the meeting.
 We’ve included examples at the end of this post.

 Virtual meetings have become a necessary part of our lives, and it’s essential to make them as participatory and engaging as possible.
 Incorporating these facilitation strategies can help ensure a successful meeting that works towards important goals and objectives while building strong, collaborative relationships.
 However, the work to create successful virtual meetings doesn’t end when the meeting ends.
 So far, we’ve covered how to plan and facilitate effective, engaging, participant-centered virtual meetings.
 Now it’s time to focus on what comes after the meeting.
 In our next post, we’ll cover strategies to ensure that momentum gained during the meeting is sustained, desired outcomes are achieved, and future meetings continue to be successful and fruitful for all involved.